-The aws:rds/instance:Instance resource, part of the Pulumi AWS provider, provisions an RDS database instance: its engine, compute class, storage, and network placement.
-This guide focuses on three capabilities: basic instance creation, storage autoscaling, and Secrets Manager password management.
+The aws:rds/instance:Instance resource, part of the Pulumi AWS provider, provisions an RDS database instance: its engine, storage, compute capacity, and network placement.
+This guide focuses on four capabilities: basic MySQL instance creation, storage autoscaling, Secrets Manager password management, and RDS Custom for Oracle with replicas.

-RDS instances run in VPC subnet groups with security groups, and may reference KMS keys for encryption.
+RDS instances run in VPC subnet groups with security groups controlling network access.
+They may reference IAM roles for monitoring or Active Directory integration, KMS keys for encryption, and parameter groups for engine configuration.
 The examples are intentionally small.
-Combine them with your own VPC configuration, backup policies, and monitoring setup.
+Combine them with your own VPC infrastructure, backup policies, and monitoring configuration.

 Create a MySQL instance with basic configuration

-Most deployments start with engine selection, storage sizing, and master user credentials.
+Most deployments start with engine selection, storage sizing, and credentials before adding features like backups or encryption.

 import * as pulumi from "@pulumi/pulumi";